 Lagarias, Napell & Dillon, LLP regularly counsel franchisees in their legal representation.
 Below is information to assist in the process of hiring the right lawyer to handle your franchise issues.
 We include links relevant to franchising that we hope are helpful to you.

 Franchise cases differ greatly from personal injury and ordinary breach of contract cases.
 If you or someone you know is in or about to be in a franchise dispute, it is very important that you hire someone experienced with the often complex issues involved in franchise cases.
 Why?
-Here are a few reasons:
+Here are a few reasons:1.
+Franchisors Have a Leg up From the Beginning by Drafting one Sided Contracts

 Franchise agreements are drafted in legalese by franchisor lawyers to protect the franchisor’s interests at every turn.
 These provisions include the basic terms of the agreement, disclaimers, and dispute resolution provisions.
 Courts have dismissed many franchise lawsuits based on these one-sided provisions, disclaimers, and mandatory arbitration clauses.
-An experienced franchise lawyer will know how and when to attack such one-sided terms, and maximize chances of voiding such provisions.
+An experienced franchise lawyer will know how and when to attack such one-sided terms, and maximize chances of voiding such provisions.2.
+Franchisors Have Their Own in-House Attorneys and Typically Hire Large National Law Firms

 Franchisors usually employ very experienced lawyers, often from large law firms, in defending their interests.
 These lawyers often handle dozens of cases on behalf of franchisors and gain knowledge of what strategies work and do not work with courts.
-An attorney who is unfamiliar with these firms and their practices will be at a distinct disadvantage.
+An attorney who is unfamiliar with these firms and their practices will be at a distinct disadvantage.3.
+There are Many Laws That can be Applicable to Franchise Disputes

 Multiple laws and regulations regulate what franchisors can and cannot do.
 Any lawyer you hire should already know and understand these laws.
 A complete and thorough evaluation of your case and consideration cannot occur without this knowledge.